xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

 </pre>
 </div>

+Note: Output is truncated
+{: .notice--info}

 We see the same behaviour in terms of programming and TCAM resource utilization when it comes to IPv6 ingress ACLs as well.
+IPv6 ACL is supported in Igress direction for J/J+ and J2 (Native and Compatible mode)

 ### Egress V4 ACL

+  - By default, Egress ACLs over BVI interface is disabled and thus ACL filtering will not take effect even after it is attached to BVI interfaces.
+  - To enable ACL over BVI in the egress direction, _**hw-module profile acl egress layer3 interface-based**_ should be configured.
+  - When we enable the above profile, egress ACL on any non BVI interface will not work.
+  - IPv4 ACL is supported in Egress direction for J/J+ and J2 (Native and Compatible mode)
+  - TCAM entries are unique per interface, even for the same ACL.
+  - TCAM entries are always programmed across all NPUs, regardless of interface membership.
+This is platform replication.
+  - TCAM entries are always programmed across all LCs, regardless of interface membership.
+This is platform independent replication.
+  - In order to activate/deactivate Egress ACL support over BVI interfaces, you must manually reload the chassis/all line cards

 ### Egress V6 ACL

+## Summary

+In summary, its more of design choice and optimization, but for sure it can be improved or changed as needed.

 ## References